mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment-2.md

 In the previous module, we saw how to create the deployment using a pod definition file.
 Here along with the demo, we will create the deployment with "imperative command".
 {: style="text-align: justify;"}

-## create the deployment with imperative command
+## Create the deployment with imperative command

 The below command does the same action it performed in the previous module using the declarative method.
 {: style="text-align: justify;"}